 Many of the changes the stress response brings about can cause flu like symptoms, such as muscle tension that can cause aches and pains, increased respiration that can cause sweating, blood flow changes that can cause dizziness, heightened nervous system activity that can cause trembling and weakness, and so on.

 All of these changes, while important for survival, can cause flu like symptoms.

 For more information about the many changes and their sensations the stress response brings about, see Chapter 3 in the Recovery Support area of our website.

-2. Persistently elevated stress taxes the body’s resources harder than normal.
+2. Chronic stress taxes the body’s resources harder than normal.

 3. Stress suppresses the body’s immune system making it more vulnerable to biological intruders.

 Stress also suppresses the body’s immune system making it more difficult for the body to ward off biological intruders, such as flu bugs (viruses) and infection (bacteria).
 As long as stress remains elevated, the body can struggle with health issues.
 These health issues can cause flu like symptoms.

 Persistently elevated stress hampers the body’s ability to keep itself healthy.
 Therefore persistently elevated stress can cause persistent symptoms, including feeling flu-like or ill.

 How to get rid of anxiety caused flu like symptoms?

 When this feeling is caused by apprehensive behavior and the accompanying stress response changes, calming yourself down will bring an end to the stress response and its changes.
 As your body recovers from the active stress response, this feeling should subside and you should return to your normal self.
 Keep in mind that it can take up to 20 minutes or more for the body to recover from a major stress response.
 But this is normal and shouldn’t be a cause for concern.